 The rising cost of tuition weighs heavily on many students.
 For this reason, it's important to learn ways to save money in college.
 All of our college program lists include manually collected tuition data to provide a transparent view of tuition costs.
 In general, private colleges tend to charge more than public colleges.
 It's also helpful to keep in mind the long-term financial impact after graduation, which is why our lists also include alumni salary for each individual program.

 Although tuition is the biggest portion of any degree's expense, it's not the only cost associated with higher education.
 Schools charge fees that vary by institution and program type.
 For example, some online students pay technology fees each term, and there are also fees for applying to a college in the first place and for covering the cost of graduation in the final semester.
 Additionally, online students need reliable high-speed internet access as well as supplies, such as books, e-books, and sometimes specific software.

 Financial Aid for Online Students

 Most states and colleges also use the FAFSA to determine aid eligibility.
 They may offer grants and scholarships, and some states have work-study options similar to the federal program.
-According to a report by Sallie Mae, 71% of all undergraduates or their families completed a FAFSA for 2019-2020, and 73% received at least some scholarship or grant money.
-In the same year, the average family covered about 42% of total college costs using a combination of gift aid and borrowing.

 Salary Outcomes for Online Bachelor's Graduates